 About Robert Hughes

-Robert Hughes was born in Australia in 1938.
-Beginning in 1970 he lived and worked in the United States, where until 2001 he was chief art critic for Time.
-His books include The Shock of the New, The Fatal Shore,… More about Robert Hughes
+ROBERT HUGHES was born in Australia in 1938.
+In 1970, he moved to the United States to become chief art critic for Time, a position he held until 2001.
+His books include The Shock of the New, The Fatal Shore, Nothing if… More about Robert Hughes

 Published by Knopf Feb 22, 2012| 400 Pages| ISBN 9780307809599